sambhavsaxena/dopeshit/README.md

 ![test](test.gif)

 ## Usage
+* Get the local id for your hardware keyboard by running `xinput` in the terminal.
+* Replace this local id in the `exec.sh` file.
-* Replace the local path in the `.desktop` file and you're good to go.
+* Replace the local path in the `.desktop` file.
+* Add the executable to your workspace menubars for easy access.

 ### Contributing Guide
 Raise your pr's i'll merge if they're useful. easy.